November 1918 insurgency in Alsace–Lorraine: Public opinion in Alsace-Lorraine at the end of the war

 To add to the confusion, Professor Wurtz had planned to convene a committee at the Sängerhaus on 11 November, bringing together prominent Alsace-Lorraine figures to seize power and proclaim independence.
 But the attempt failed.
 The Landtag, transformed into the National Council after absorbing Alsace-Lorraine deputies from the Reichstag, overthrew Schwander, replacing him—briefly—with Eugène Ricklin, before Canon Delsor took over.
 No one knew who governed anymore, especially once the revolution broke out and the Republic of Councils was proclaimed.

 This proclamation seemed hardly serious to some Alsatians-Lorrainers.
 On 10 November, Spindler describes a soldier bursting into the Strasbourg hotel where he was staying and ordering officers to remove their insignia.
 Spindler comments: "It seemed so unserious that Mme Noth and I laughed about it."
 It was a Sunday, and he observed: "Most people were peacefully attending church services, as if there were no revolution at all."
 He watched the proclamation of the new government in Place Kléber and called it "a farce."
 Meanwhile, children were throwing red, white, and blue streamers on the Kléber statue.
 Soldiers "tried to look bold, but the public didn't take them seriously."
 When he went to the train station to buy a ticket, a soldier tried to enforce an order: "The Soldiers' Council orders you to close your counter.
 No more travel!"
 The ticket clerk, ignoring the order, kept issuing tickets with a shrug.
 The Alsatians, knowing that the French were already on the way, saw this revolution as a masquerade—one last stupidity to add to many others.
 So the soldier backed off, afraid of reprisals.
-Spindler returned home and wrote: "News of the revolution has already reached Boersch with more or less fanciful details: little importance is attached to it, and it is seen as a Machiavellian manoeuvre intended to evade the armistice."
+Spindler returned home and wrote: "News of the revolution has already reached Boersch with more or less fanciful details: little importance is attached to it, and it is seen as a Machiavellian manoeuvre intended to evade the armistice".

 In Mulhouse, Husser describes an explosion of tricolour cockades: "Even people who otherwise appear quite serious are wearing them."
-A "military council," he notes, ordered soldiers to remove them by force if necessary; it's unclear how successful this was.
+A "military council", he notes, ordered soldiers to remove them by force if necessary; it's unclear how successful this was.
 In any case, the council could not prevent protests outside the homes of unpopular individuals, "among others, teachers who became hated for denunciations," or even physical assaults: "Apparently, Dr. Wegelin was attacked.
-By issuing military fitness certificates without leniency, he made fierce enemies."
+By issuing military fitness certificates without leniency, he made fierce enemies".
 The military council appeared to cooperate with the municipal council to issue calls for calm.
-A civilian militia was formed to maintain order, but a delegation was sent to the French camp to ask that French troops arrive as soon as possible to prevent disorder after the departure of German troops.
+A civilian militia was formed to maintain order.
+Still, a delegation was sent to the French camp to ask that French troops arrive as soon as possible to prevent disorder after the departure of German troops.